 Traditionally it is spread on white bread and that’s all.
 At the country club events the crusts are removed, it is cut into four triangles, and served on silver platters.
 At the Masters Golf Tournament in Augusta, GA, they serve pimento cheese sandwiches wrapped in green wax paper (hold your pinkies out, please).
 Even in such classy settings, they spell it pimento, not pimiento, the technically correct spelling.

+My recipe serves it with the grated cheese shards, but I’ve seen it blenderized.
 PC’s also really good on rye or whole wheat.
 Serve it on toast points, sliced French bread, and even garlic bread.
 Make grilled cheese sandwiches with it all by itself or add lettuce, tomato, and/or fresh basil.
 Don’t forget the bacon.
 Use it to stuff cherry tomatoes as a snack, or a whole tomato as an appetizer.
 Can you see it melting into a baked potato?
 Stuff celery with it.
 Dip carrots into it.
-Add it to grits, chili, omelets, or scrambled eggs.
+Add it to grits, chili, omelets, mac and cheese, or scrambled eggs.
 Slather it on top of chili dogs or on burgers for a crazy good cheeseburger.
 How about a schmear on toasted bagels or on a BLT?
 I’ve even seen it on pulled pork in a joint in Mississippi, but I’m not ready for that myself.

 Whadaya waitin’ for?
 The game’s about to start.

 - 1/2 teaspoon ground chipotle powder or more to your taste

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page